 “When I first showed Joan the final cut, it was just the two of us in her apartment with American grilled cheeses set before us.”

-One of the most hilarious, lasting, and least understood figures in pop culture, Joan Rivers’ media persona is so expertly crafted that few have thought to delve below the surface.
+One of the most lasting-and least understood-figures in pop culture, Joan Rivers’ media persona is so expertly crafted that few have thought to delve below the surface.
 But when you do-wow.
 Filmmakers Ricki Stern and Anne Sundberg spent a year examining this fascinating, funny, and formidable comedienne, getting the story behind a true showbiz legend.
-The doc, Joan Rivers: A Piece of Work, is in theatres now.

 Why do you think Joan has been such a lasting figure in popular culture?